 Last October, experts from the wider community of sustainable impact investment came together to share their experiences with financial solutions for landscape approaches in West and Central Africa.
 Corne De Louw, Project Manager at Rabobank, was joined by Fidelity Bank Ghana’s Head of Agri-business, Andrew Ahiaku along with Haruna Eliyasu, Landscape Development Coordinator at the Nature Conservation Research Centre (NCRC).

 Convened by Partnerships for Forests, panellists shared practical advice to landscape businesses on how to attract investments to sustainably commercialise their operations, outlining strategic criteria for businesses to consider when scoping for private capital.
 Their advice is summarised in this financing guide for landscape businesses.
 We share a preview of these insights below.

-A key recommendation they gave was for landscape initiatives to “start small”.
+A key recommendation for landscape initiatives was to “start small”.
 It might sound counter-intuitive for a vision to transform large land areas, but as Haruna Eliyasu from NCRC explained “there is no easy way of getting initial funding for sustainable landscape financing.
 The most innovative approach is to find a solution within the landscape”.

 The conservation NGO found innovative ways of generating funding for the 150,000-hectare Wechiau landscape in Northern Ghana.
 After successfully leveraging an initial donor grant, setting-up a self-sustaining community trust fund, and supplementing revenue from ecotourism with that from sustainably harvested commodities, NCRC supported local communities to have stronger, more secure incomes as well as sustainably finance its wildlife protection.